AI Engineering Goes Visual part 2: Building an LLM RAG with PyFlyde & LangChain

 If you’re eager to dive deeper and explore more tools, here are some useful links:

 Thank you for joining me on this journey.
-I hope this tutorial has inspired you to embrace the power of visual AI engineering and flow-based programming.
-Now, go forth and create something amazing!
+I hope this tutorial has inspired you to embrace the power of visual AI engineering and Flow-based Programming.
+Now, go ahead and create something amazing!